Borough of Hillsdale, NJ

 - EMERGENCY WORK

-- Any work or action necessary at the site of an emergency to restore or deliver essential services, including but not limited to repairing water, gas, electricity, telephone, sewer or public transportation facilities; removing fallen trees on public rights-of-way; or abating life-threatening conditions or a state of emergency declared by a governing agency.
+- Means any work or action necessary at the site of an emergency to restore or deliver essential services including, but not limited to, repairing water, gas, electricity, telephone, sewer facilities, or public transportation facilities, removing fallen trees on public rights-of-way, dredging navigational waterways, or abating life-threatening conditions or a state of emergency declared by a governing agency.

 - MOTOR VEHICLE

 - Means any vehicle that is propelled other than by human or animal power on land.

 - Means a properly functioning sound dissipative device or system for abating the sound on engines or equipment where such device is part of the normal configuration of the equipment.

 - Means any building comprising two or more dwelling units, including, but not limited to, apartments, condominiums, co-ops, multiple family houses, townhouses, and attached residences.